Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 Conclusions.

-These amazing creatures are not allowed to be overfed, so that obesity does not occur, which can result in urolithiasis.
-The portion of the pet's food should be smaller, the feeding schedule should not be violated.
+These amazing creatures should not be overfed to avoid obesity, which can result in urolithiasis.
+The pet's food portion should be smaller and the feeding schedule should not be disrupted.
 It is necessary to monitor food for the content of certain minerals.
-The pet needs more attention and physical activity.
-The pet must always be provided with clean water.
+The pet requires more attention and physical activity.
+Pets should always be provided with clean water.

-Have you decided to castrate your cat and want to know what changes in the body of your pet should be expected?
-Our article will help you with the choice of products for feeding a neutered cat, which will have a beneficial effect on his debilitated health after surgery.
-Also, the right menu will help keep the pet active and cheerful.
-What to feed a neutered cat and what dry food to give preference to, read now.
+Have you decided to castrate your cat and want to know what changes you can expect in your pet’s body?
+Our article will help you with the choice of products for feeding a neutered cat, which will have a beneficial effect on his weakened health after surgery.
+Also, the right menu will help keep your pet active and cheerful.
+What to feed a neutered cat and which dry food to give preference, read now.

-All owners of fluffy households want their pet not to suffer from such changes, to be, as before, a healthy, active centenarian with a great appetite.
-So they need to know how to feed castrated cat.
-Helping a cat to keep his former self after castration is the responsibility of his owner.
-It is impossible to neglect some features of the new menu, because correct cat diet who was neutered, directly reflected on his well-being and on the state of the body as a whole.
-And that means on duration life.
+All owners of furry households want their pet not to suffer from such changes, to be, as before, healthy, active, long-lived with a great appetite.
+So they need to know how to feed castrated cat Helping a cat maintain its former self after castration is the responsibility of its owner.
+Some features of the new menu cannot be ignored, because properly formulated cat diet who was castrated, directly reflected on his well-being and on the state of the body as a whole.
+And that means on duration life

-Feeding cats after the castration operation differs, firstly, in the composition of the food itself, its quality, and secondly, in quantity.
-In the event that your pet always eats and ate certain certain foods, you don’t need to accustom him to others - you, as before, will be able to feed the cat dry, canned and even natural feed.
-But picking up food for castrates will be much more difficult than before.
+Feeding cats after castration surgery differs, firstly, in the composition of the food itself, its quality, and secondly, in quantity.
+If your pet always eats and has been eating one or another specific food, there is no need to accustom it to others - you will, as before, have the opportunity to feed the cat dry, canned and even natural food.
+But choosing food for castrates will be much more difficult than before.

-As for how many times a day you can feed a neutered cat, it must be said that usually it is 2-3 times.
-If your cat, as you have noticed, has already earned the first signs of obesity, feed him 2 times a day and reduce the portion.
-There will be no problems with dry food, because the packaging clearly says how many times a day to feed a cat that has a particular disease or body weight.
+As for how many times a day you can feed a neutered cat, it must be said that it is usually 2-3 times.
+If your cat, as you notice, has already developed the first signs of obesity, feed him 2 times a day and reduce the portion.
+There will be no problems with dry food, because the packaging clearly states how many times a day to feed a cat that has a particular disease or body weight.

 Why does a cat's diet change after castration?

-After surgery in In the body of a castrato cat, hormonal changes occur, which will affect his character and desires.
-Understand that the cat is now deprived of the “basic instinct”, and it was he who, before the operation, made him develop and grow, compete with other cats and, in general, show an active life position.
-Now it’s difficult to live without this goal, so the cat will try to fill the empty space with the realization of the second most important instinct for survival - nutrition.
+After surgery in In the body of a neutered cat, hormonal changes occur, which will affect his character and desires.
+Understand that the cat is now deprived of the “basic instinct”, but before the operation it was this that forced him to develop and grow, compete with other cats and generally show an active position in life.
+Now it is difficult to live without this goal, so the cat will try to fill the empty space with the implementation of the second most important instinct for survival - nutrition.
 Similar changes in behavior castrated cats become noticeable almost immediately after surgery.

-In addition to the listed features of cats after castration, the operation, which involves the removal of the gonads, is fraught with new physiological circumstances:
+In addition to the listed features of cats after castration, an operation that involves removing the gonads is fraught with new physiological circumstances:

 • a decrease in physical activity usually leads to significant weight gain.
-The cat will become more lazy and passive;
+The cat will become lazier and more passive;

-• possible formation of kidney stones.
-Kidney stones during normal life are formed for completely different reasons, including infections, improper functioning of the endocrine glands, as well as genetic predisposition;
+• Possible formation of kidney stones.
+During normal life, kidney stones are formed for completely different reasons, including infections, improper functioning of the endocrine glands, as well as genetic predisposition;

 • salt imbalance.
-The cat's body before the operation easily copes with all the quantity salts of phosphorus, magnesium and calcium contained in the feed.
-After castration, these minerals leave the body worse, they accumulate in the urine in the form of phosphates, and over time begin to clog the urinary canal.
-Perhaps a disease such as obstruction of the urethra.
+The cat's body can easily cope before surgery with all the quantity salts of phosphorus, magnesium and calcium contained in the feed.
+After castration, these minerals are less readily excreted from the body; they accumulate in the urine in the form of phosphates, and over time begin to clog the urinary canal.
+There may be a disease such as urethral obstruction.

-Based on the foregoing, it should become clear that a neutered cat is still a healthy pet, but at the same time falls into a risk group that requires special monitoring and a specially formulated diet.
+Based on the above, it should become clear that a neutered cat remains a healthy pet, but at the same time it falls into a risk group that requires special observation and a specially formulated diet.

-Nutrition of a castrated cat in the first days after surgery
+Nutrition for a castrated cat in the first days after surgery

-We advise you to change your pet's diet 2-3 weeks before this procedure, so that the pet does not experience "feed stress" abruptly after the operation.
-If you have not taken such measures, then you need to start making changes to your pet's diet 5-7 days after the operation.
-A complete restructuring to a new diet should occur no later than a month later.
+We recommend changing your pet’s diet 2-3 weeks before this procedure, so that the pet does not experience “feeding stress” suddenly after the operation.
+If you have not taken such measures, then you need to start making changes to your pet's diet 5-7 days after surgery.
+A complete adjustment to a new diet should occur no later than in a month.

-Some owners choose not to make changes to their cat's diet after surgery.
-In this case, we advise you to carefully monitor the weight of the cat, and if you notice the first signs of obesity, reduce the size of the food portions or transfer the animal to ready-made dry food.
-Dry foods have natural ingredients if they are expensive brands.
+Some owners prefer not to make changes to their cat's diet after surgery.
+In this case, we advise you to carefully monitor your cat’s weight, and if you notice the first signs of obesity, reduce the size of food portions or switch the animal to ready-made dry food.
+Dry food has natural ingredients if it is an expensive brand.

-How to make a diet for neutered cats
+How to create a diet for castrated cats

 Here are the conditions that will help you in this matter:

 1. Never overfeed your animal.
-Feed him only the amount of food that is calculated for his weight, lifestyle and age.
-The easiest way to determine the size of servings and their number for one day is if you feed your pet ready-made food: the required dosage is written on each package.
+Feed him only the amount of food appropriate for his weight, lifestyle and age.
+The easiest way to determine the size of portions and their quantity for one day is if you feed your pet with ready-made food: the required dosage is written on each package.

 2. Special foods that will be the best for neutered cats have inscriptions indicating the special properties and composition of the product.
-For example, Prescription Diet, Sterilized, w/d, s/d, c/d, Urinary care, UR for urinary protection, and/or Sterilized appetite control, Diets Urinary, Weight Control, and others intended for overweight cats.
-Special attention should be paid to the marks “7+”, “12+” and the like - they indicate that this or that food is designed for nutritional needs, depending on the age of the pet.
+For example, Prescription Diet, Sterilized, w/d, s/d, c/d, Urinary care, UR to protect the genitourinary system, and/or Sterilized appetite control, Diets Urinary, Weight Control and others intended for overweight cats.
+Special attention should be paid to the marks “7+”, “12+” and the like - they indicate that this or that food is designed for nutritional needs depending on the age of the pet.

 3. Both dry and canned ready-made food for cats after castration are produced.
-They are made in accordance with all veterinary standards and recommendations, and contain the minimum allowable amount of mineral salts to control the acid-base balance in the urine and reduce the risk of kidney stones.
-Typically, such feeds contain fewer carbohydrates that provoke the animal's appetite, and more light protein that does not overload the work of the kidneys.
+They are manufactured taking into account all veterinary standards and recommendations, and contain the minimum permissible amount of mineral salts to control the acid-base balance in the urine and reduce the risk of kidney stones.
+Typically, such foods contain less carbohydrates, which provoke the animal's appetite, and more light protein, which does not overload the kidneys.

-It is very important that your cat has constant access to water, as a lack of moisture causes urine to thicken and block the urethra, and water, in turn, is a universal solvent that removes excess salts from the body.
+It is very important that your cat is provided with constant access to water, since a lack of moisture causes thickening of urine and blockage of the urethra, and water, in turn, is a universal solvent that removes excess salts from the body.

 Purchased feed options

-Fortunately, special foods have long been developed and are in mass distribution, which will take care of the proper nutrition of your pet for you.
-We strongly do not recommend feeding the castrato with dry food that is not intended to protect the genitourinary system!
-It should be taken into account that the ready-made feeds necessary for a cat after castration are not in the low or middle price segment, because medicated feeds are included in the premium class and have an appropriate price.
+Fortunately, special foods have long been developed and are widely distributed that will take care of your pet’s proper nutrition.
+We strongly do not recommend feeding a neutered cat with dry food that is not intended to protect the genitourinary system!
+It should be taken into account that the ready-made food that a cat needs after castration is not in the low or medium price segment, because medicinal food is included in the “premium” class and has an appropriate price.

 Super premium food

-Super premium feeds are in the high price segment.
-They include all the necessary components that will ensure proper nutrition of the cat.
-It should be noted that often the composition of the Super Premium class feed may not differ at all from the Premium class feed, but have a greater demand and, accordingly, a price.
-The meat component of the Super Premium class feed should have a mass of not more than 28% and not more than 54% of the total weight of the product.
+Super premium food is in the high price segment.
+They contain all the necessary components that will ensure proper nutrition for the cat.
+It should be noted that often the composition of Super Premium class feeds may not differ at all from Premium class feeds, but have greater demand and, accordingly, price.
+The meat component of Super premium food should weigh no more than 28% and no more than 54% of the total weight of the product.

-Here are the Super premium feed series that have proven themselves in the market:
+Here are the Super Premium food series that have proven themselves in the market:

 1. "Innova EVO" - has certified ingredients.
-This line of expensive feeds is an alternative to natural nutrition.
-The composition of the feed includes: cartilage, bones, fat, turkey.
-The food will provide the cat's body with the necessary amount of calcium and collagen.
+This line of expensive food is an alternative to natural nutrition.
+The food contains: cartilage, bones, fat, turkey.
+The food will provide the cat’s body with the necessary amount of calcium and collagen.

-2. "Hills" - the composition includes a low amount of substances that are dangerous due to addiction.
-The composition of the feed includes: flax seeds, tuna fish, poultry.
-This Super Premium food is the ultimate weight management formula.
+2. “Hills” - contains a low amount of substances that are dangerous due to addiction.
+The food contains: flax seeds, tuna fish, poultry.
+This Super Premium food is the best weight control formula.

-3. "1st Choice Indoor" is a high quality and relatively inexpensive food in its segment.
-In this line you can find feeds that differ from each other from the destination to a particular character of the pet.
-The composition has the following components: tea, rice, seaweed, poultry meat, dried pineapple and other useful ingredients.
+3. “1st Choice Indoor” is a high-quality and relatively inexpensive food in its segment.
+In this line you can find food that differs from each other depending on the purpose for a particular pet’s character.
+The composition has the following components: tea, rice, seaweed, poultry, dried pineapple and other useful ingredients.

-4. "Eukanuba" - has several varieties: special, medicinal, for mature and elderly cats.
-The composition of this feed includes: eggs, liver, chicken meat.
+4. “Eukanuba” has several varieties: special, medicinal, for mature and elderly cats.
+This food contains: eggs, liver, chicken meat.
 The peculiarity of this food is that it contains components that strengthen the coat, control weight and reduce the risk of urolithiasis.

-5. "Eagle Pack" - meets all age criteria for feeding animals, and is available in the form of granules.
-The composition has a large number of components: lamb fillet, chicken fat, fish, blueberries, lingonberries, fruits in the form of powder.
-In addition, in order for the health of the neutered cat to be normal, the product contains: fiber, protein, vitamins, omega 3 and 6, taurine.
+5. "Eagle Pack" - satisfies all age criteria for feeding animals, and is available in the form of granules.
+The composition has a large number of components: lamb fillet, chicken fat, fish, blueberries, lingonberries, powdered fruits.
+In addition, to ensure that the castrated cat’s health is normal, the product contains: fiber, protein, vitamins, omega 3 and 6, taurine.

-These feeds are in a lower price category when compared to Super Premium feeds.
-Usually they are no worse and are just as popular with owners of furry pets.
-The meat component is about the same as Super Premium feed.
+These foods are in a lower price category when compared with Super premium foods.
+Usually they are no worse and are just as popular among owners of furry pets.
+The meat component is approximately the same as Super Premium food.

-1. Royal Canin is one of the best diet food for cats in this class.
-The composition includes: poultry, wheat, corn, rice, soy.
-In a number of this line, you can find food that is aimed at combating some common diseases in cats.
+1. Royal Canin is one of the best dietary foods for cats in this class.
+Ingredients: poultry, wheat, corn, rice, soybeans.
+In a number of this line you can find food that is aimed at combating some common diseases in cats.

-2. Purina Pro Plan is one of the best foods to improve metabolism in neutered cats.
-The composition of the feed includes: turkey, chicken, vitamins, cereals and omega acids.
-The food has a feature - ensuring the removal of wool from the pet's body.
+2. Purina Pro Plan is one of the best foods that improve metabolism in neutered cats.
+The food contains: turkey, chicken, vitamins, grains and omega acids.
+The food has a special feature - ensuring the removal of hair from the pet’s body.

-3. "Hills" - is distinguished by high-quality natural ingredients and taste.
-In the composition you can find: flaxseeds, barley, oats, fish, animal fat, poultry meat meal, spinach, oatmeal.
-In this line you can find the best diet food.
+3. “Hills” is distinguished by high-quality natural ingredients and taste.
+Ingredients can be found: flaxseeds, barley, oats, fish, animal fat, poultry meal, spinach, oatmeal.
+In this line you can find the best dietary foods.

-If the preparation of commercial feed was taken care of by experts with the participation of veterinarians, then you will have to paint the diet based on homemade food on your own.
-Note that both carbohydrates and fats and proteins must be consumed by the cat every day.
-Making a diet is not at all difficult if you remember the following rules:
+If experts with the participation of veterinarians took care of the preparation of commercial food, then you will have to plan the diet based on homemade food yourself.
+Note that carbohydrates, fats and proteins should be consumed by the cat every day.
+Creating a diet is not at all difficult if you remember the following rules:

-• Meat foods - you can give your cat boiled fish, chicken, turkey or beef.
+• Meat food - you can give your cat boiled fish, chicken, turkey or beef.
 The ratio of such feed to the total composition of the diet should be about 50%.
-When feeding neutered cats with home-cooked food, you can combine meat with carbohydrate-rich foods.
-For example, fish with porridge.
-This combination in the diet of cats can be present every day.
+When feeding castrated cats home-cooked food, you can combine meat with foods rich in carbohydrates.
+For example, fish and porridge.
+This combination can be present in a cat’s diet every day.

-• Lactic acid food - you can add kefir, sour cream, cottage cheese, yogurt to the diet of cats after castration, the fat content of which should not be higher than 5%.
-These products will favorably affect the digestion process of your furry pet.
+• Lactic acid food - you can add kefir, sour cream, cottage cheese, yogurt to the cat’s diet after castration, the fat content of which should not exceed 5%.
+These products will have a beneficial effect on the digestion process of your furry pet.

 • Carbohydrate foods are vegetables, fruits and cereals.
-Feeds that contain a lot of fiber will ensure the normal process of digestion in cats that have undergone castration.
+Foods that contain a lot of fiber will ensure normal digestion in cats that have undergone castration.
 Without them, the risk of constipation is reduced.

-If you have a pet or are just considering getting one, advice on how to properly feed it with store-bought or natural home-cooked food will be very useful to you.
-About how much to give food to a cat and at what intervals to feed it, is described in detail in this video.
+If you have a pet or are just planning to have one, you will find it very useful to receive advice on how to properly feed it with store-bought or natural food prepared at home.
+This video explains in detail how much food to give your cat and at what intervals to feed it.

 CATEGORIES